Beach Life-in-Death: Live performances and covers

 "Beach Life-in-Death" has been a staple of the band's setlist, often closing their live performances.
 It is featured on both the band's live albums released under Matador, as the final track on Commit Yourself Completely and the penultimate track on Faces From The Masquerade.

 American indie rock band Glass Beach covered the track as a standalone single on January 7, 2021.

-American indie rock band Willy Rodriguez covered the track for the fan-curated album r/CSHFans covers Car Seat Headrest...
+American indie rock band WillyRodriguezWasTaken covered the track for the fan-curated album r/CSHFans covers Car Seat Headrest...
 Again!.